srcery-colors/srcery-vim/README.md

 ## Configuration

 What do you want to configure?
-It's a freaking colorscheme!
+It’s a freaking colorscheme!

 ## Usage